 Green Street: A tiny coffee bar/roaster with great chai lattes and the cutest bathroom, at the corner of 11th & Spruce.
 Near the Historic Society, Pennsylvania Hospital, and scenic walking along Spruce Street.

 Cake & Joe: Some of Philly’s prettiest pastries (they taste as good as they look!) come from this newish coffee shop in Pennsport.
-Creative lattes (like my rose latte), colorful yogurt/fruit calpis.
+Creative lattes (like my rose latte), colorful yogurt/fruit calpis, and a creative weekend brunch menu that is on our to-do list.
 1401 E Moyamensing Ave

 Mina’s World: This little coffee shop/cafe is a bit off the beaten path (in West Philadelphia near the Woodlands), but has a very friendly staff and a social conscience.
-Definitely try the rose syrup yogurt and the samosas.
+Along side your drink, try the rose syrup yogurt or the samosas.
 511 S 52nd

 Uncle Bobbie’s: Their motto- “Cool People, Dope Books, Great Coffee.”
 Great place when exploring the history of Germantown.
 Across the street from the historic society and the Deshler Morris house.
 In addition to the cute cafe with coffee and treats, they have an extensive selection (kids stuff, too) of works by black writers.
 5445 Germantown Ave.